smokephisticated/smokephisticated/pages/bongs/bongs.md

 **We've searched so you dont have to:**
 Our diverse list *stems* (heheh) from the finest selections of the unbeatably priced <a target="_blank" hrefs="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/">Grasscity</a>, and the exceptionally diverse selections of "DOPEBOOLINK"

 **Now**, of course we wouldn't suggest anything below the highest rated products; so that's what we're giving you.
 On this page you will find the **Best and highest rated bongs of 2018.**

 But don't just take *our* word for it:
 Read the reviews of the products that we affiliate ourselves with; you will find glowing reviews for products that deserve them.
-We'll be here with the rest of the article in the meantime until you've found a peice you're content with.
+We'll be here with the rest of the article in the meantime until you've found a piece you love with a price you're content with.

 <h5 class="heading-center">Please Note:</h5>